 Those believers alive at the time will be caught up to meet all the resurrected dead saints and our Bridegroom in the air – that is, they’ll be translated in a moment, the twinkling of an eye, at the last trumpet (1 Cor.
 15:50-58).
 The Greek word for “caught up” in 1 Thess.
 4:17 is “harpazo”: it means to seize or snatch suddenly.
 (The Latin Vulgate translated it “rapturo”, from which the English term “rapture” is derived.)
 This is our blessed hope (Titus 2:13): that our heavenly Bridegroom is coming to snatch His Bride up to heaven to consummate the marriage, delivering her from the coming wrath (1 Thess.
 1:10), described by Jesus as great tribulation, unequaled from the beginning of the world until now—and never to be equaled again.
 (Matt.
 24:21).

 As mentioned in Part 4, the Jewish wedding supper was celebrated for seven days.
 This corresponds with the seven years of Daniel’s 70th “week” that the Jews and Gentiles will experience as soon as the Church is removed from the scene (Dan.
 9:20-27, espc. v.27).
-The first 3 1/2 years of that 7-year period, the antichrist deceives everyone that he is the Christ – all are saying, “Peace and safety” (1 Thess.
-5:3), because the troublesome Church, the restrainer until that point, has been removed.
-Then the antichrist reveals his true colors: the abomination that causes desolation appears (Dan 9:27; Matt.
-24:15), setting off the great tribulation, which is the second 3 1/2 years of Daniel’s 70th “week”.
+The first 3 1/2 years of that 7-year period, the antichrist deceives people that he is the Christ, because the troublesome Church, the restrainer until that point, has been removed.
+Then the antichrist abolishes the daily sacrifice and offering and stands in the Holy temple, setting up the abomination that causes desolation (Dan 9:27; Matt.
+24:15).
+This sets off the great tribulation, which is the second 3 1/2 years of Daniel’s 70th “week”.